-As always, this post contains collections of products that I recommend (it may contain affiliate links).
+This post contains collections of products that I personally recommend (it may contain affiliate links).

-Here’s my version of an edible Tannenbaum (yes, I have been waiting all year to use that word!) with all your favorite cheese board fixins.
-It’s a great spread to serve as a simple appetizer because it has both sweet and savory items—plus it’s such a festive showpiece!
+Christmas tree charcuterie is the char-cutest way to celebrate the holidays!
+Here’s my version of an edible Tannenbaum with all your favorite cheese board staples.
+It makes a great snack spread because it has both sweet and savory items, but you can also serve it as an appetizer (plus, it’s such a festive showpiece!).

-For other holiday ideas, check out Boards That Sleigh, including my Charcuterie Chalet , Oh Christmas Brie, and Charcuterie Wreath.
+For other Christmas board ideas, check out my Charcuterie Chalet, Oh Christmas Brie, Santa Charcuterie Board, Snowman Cheese Ball, and Charcuterie Wreath.

 Cheese